-Over the last year, there has been a surge in harassment against the AAPI (Asian American Pacific Islander) Community.
-Thirty eight hundred people have reported hate incidents last year across all 50 states.
+Over the past two years, there has been a surge in harassment against the AAPI (Asian American Pacific Islander) Community.
+More than 9,000 hate incidents were reported between March 2020 and June 2021 across all 50 states.
 An unknown number of attacks went unreported.
 Everyone working in a massage business has legal rights, regardless of the type of work being done.
 You have the same rights and deserve the same respect as any other worker.

 同心合力, 저희가 기억하고 잊지 않겠습니다, Pagkakaisa Laban sa Karahasan.